pu2clr/Magnetic_Loop_Antenna_Tuner/README.md

 ## More about the Android Application and Arduino source code

-All source code cam be found [here](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/tree/master/Sources).
+All source code can be found [here](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/tree/master/Sources).
 You might need to change some configurations depending on servo specification and kind of capacitor you are using.
 The Arduino and Android Application source code are docummented as shown below.

 ### Important parts of the Arduino and Android code